SecureScriptX/SecureScriptX/README.md

-#  CTI l CYSA+ l Digital Forensics l Malware Research
+#  CTI l CySA+ l Digital Forensics l Malware Research

 👋 Greetings, I am embarking on my mission to mastering the unique skills and tools required to traverse the galaxy of the vast world wide web. 🌌